 In the next sample, each bowl contains 1 serving, 280 calories, and 110 calories from fat.
 You’re also getting 12g (18%) Total Fat, 6g (30%) Saturated Fat, and 1950 mg (81%) Sodium in every bowl.
 A little better, but still pretty bad.

-Vietnamese culinary expert and author Andrea Nguyen did a taste-off of instant pho available in Asian markets in her community.
+Vietnamese culinary author Andrea Nguyen did a taste-off of instant pho available in Asian markets in her community.
 What was her conclusion?
 It is that instant pho tastes somewhat more authentic than instant ramen, and that she would not mind keeping a stash of instant pho in her cupboard if she wants a quick fix.